 The accompanying consolidated financial statements have been prepared assuming that the entity will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the entity has an accumulated deficit at December 31, 2023 and, since inception, has suffered significant operating losses and negative cash flows from operations that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements, the Company has an accumulated deficit at December 31, 2024 and, since inception, has suffered significant operating losses and negative cash flows from operations.
+The Company expects to generate operating losses and negative operating cash flows in the future and will require additional funding to support the Company's planned operations which raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.